PageBot/PageBot/README.md

 [DrawBot](http://www.drawbot.com) and as part of a collection of stand-alone desktop applications that can be created from it.
 Other contexts such as [Flat](http://xxyxyz.org/flat) (currently under development) allow PageBot to run environments other Mac OS X, for example on web servers.
-Initiated by [Type Network](https://typenetwork.com), the aim is to create a system for scriptable applications generating professionally designed documents that use high quality typography.
+The aim of the developers of *PageBit* is to create a system for scriptable applications generating professionally designed documents that use high quality typography.